Dan2552/SublimeTextSwiftAutocomplete/README.md

 ## What works

 - Cross-file lookup.
 All the project `*.swift` files are passed as arguments to the compiler arguments of SourceKitten.
+- Autocomplete on un-saved files

 ## Needs fixing

-- Autocomplete doesn't work on un-saved files (this probably isn't useful until this is fixed)
 - Use xcodeproj file for project files when available
 - Work out how to make it compatible with imported Frameworks
 - Speed up